MVet-Platform/M-Vet_Livestock_Datasets/resources/submission.md

 ## Well Identification Submission

+Submissions are evaluated by computing mean Average Precision (mAP).
+The final mAP is computed as the average AP over the 81 classes.
+The participants will be ranked on this final metric.

 The CSV file for the Well Identification task must be formated as shown in the image below.

 <p align="center"><img src="https://github.com/MVet-Platform/M-Vet_Hackathon24/blob/main/sample_images/well_submission.png" alt="Image 3" /></p>